adityaghku/CrypoTasks/README.md

 ## Conclusion

 I hope you find the solutions demonstrate my coding capabilities.
 I'd never used Solidity before so it was quite fun to try it out.
 I know that there might be some mistakes with very edge cases in logger and the orderbook because my knowledge and experience of asyncio before this was not great, but I tried my best.
 I also wanted to attempt all the tasks (last 2 of task 2 and last 1 of task 3) But I had so many exams and submissions this week, I tried my best to give this task as much time as possible.
-Thank yoU!
+Thank you!